 Administrative LawS & Regulations

-A labyrinth of statutory and regulatory instruments are applicable to the field of administrative law.
+A labyrinth of statutory and regulatory instruments is applicable to the field of administrative law.
 The 1996 Constitution provides the overarching framework that governs the exercise of all public power.
 The right to just administrative action in section 33 of the Constitution – as given effect to in the Promotion of Administrative Justice Act, 2000 – regulates the exercise of administrative power specifically.
 Other significant provisions are section 195, which contains the basic principles governing public administration and section 217, which governs public procurement.
 Legislative instruments such as the Public Finance Management Act, 1999 the Local Government: Municipal Finance Management Act, 2003 and related legislation are also integral to the practice of administrative law.

 Public FinancE and Investment Management

 The financial management of public funds involves a chain of administrative processes from proper authorisation to procurement and delivery of the goods and services.
-To achieve proper financial management, the governance structure of the public entity connected to the investment facility or fund needs to be established with a clear approval process, delegation of authority and sufficient supervision and oversight including the audit process.
+To achieve proper financial management, the governance structure of the public entity connected to the investment facility or fund needs to be established with a clear approval process, delegation of authority and sufficient supervision and oversight, including the audit process.
 In addition, best practice financial management includes procedures such as segregation of funds, reconciliation processes and a sufficient monitoring and evaluation framework to track the performance of the fund and the impact of the deliverables.
-The new focus on financial sustainability and blended finance (public and private finance) used in public development funds and investments, requires a sophisticated approach to finance structuring requiring both public and private investment insights.
+The new focus on financial sustainability and blended finance (public and private finance) used in public development funds and investment requires a sophisticated high-level approach to finance structuring requiring both public and private investment insights.